 A smart datacenter should be able to tap into clean and renewable energy sources.
 By using immersion cooling, you are able to utilize high-power computing that is resilient and secure, without putting a strain on the environment.
 At Submer, we harness the power of single-phase immersion cooling to enable our customers to turn their potential burden on the environment into a benefit.
 In March 2020, Submer announced the installation of 10 SmartPod units delivering up to 500kW of heat dissipation at a neutral datacenter BitNap (Barcelona, Spain).
 This is the first sustainable liquid immersion cooling cluster in Spain to rely on renewable energies as a secondary cooling system, BitNAP is a part of the district heating and cooling (DHC) system operated by Ecoenergies.

 “This is the first of many examples to come of real symbiosis between datacenters, renewable energies, smart technology and a truly viable industrial application”.

 Daniel PopeCo-founder and CEO of Submer

-The main options that we have to cool datacenters are air conditioning, direct to chip and liquid cooling.
-Depending on the technique chosen, datacenters will be better or worse equipped to face challenges in terms of performance, density, efficiency, space and sustainability.
+The main options for datacenter cooling are air conditioning, direct to chip, and liquid cooling.
+Depending on the technique chosen, datacenters will be better or worse equipped to face challenges in terms of performance, density, efficiency, space, and sustainability.

-There are a few different types of Liquid cooling, including Immersion cooling.
-There are two different methods of Immersion cooling on the market.
-The names of the two different methods are Single-Phase Immersion Cooling and Two-Phase Immersion Cooling.
-So, what are the differences between single-phase and two-phase Immersion?
+There are a few different types of liquid cooling (immersion cooling included).
+There are two different methods of immersion cooling on the market: Single-Phase Immersion Cooling and Two-Phase Immersion Cooling.
+So, what are the differences between single-phase and two-phase immersion?